catkin/catkin_tools/docs/quick_start.rst

     Successfully created files in /tmp/path/to/my_catkin_ws/src/another_one.
 Please adjust the values in package.xml.

-After these operations, your workspace's local directory structure would look like the followng (to two levels deep):
+After these operations, your workspace's local directory structure would look like the following (up to two levels deep):

 .. code-block:: bash